cashmurb/bnb-booking-platform/README.md

 npm run dev
 ```

 Visit `http://localhost:3000` — you'll see the real guest homepage.
 Go to `/login` for the management side.
-You won't be able to sign in yet, since no accounts exist — that's next.

 ### 5. Create the Owner and Staff accounts

-There's no public sign-up page anywhere in this app — that's deliberate.
+There's no public sign-up page anywhere in this app and that's deliberate.
 Every account is created directly, by you:

 ```bash
 export $(grep -v '^#' .env.local | xargs)